broadinstitute/variants-cosmos-spikes/README.md

 enrolled the Variants subscription which will offer higher throughput as storage grows.

 An ingest run with Quickstart data using the code from this spike consumed 6.65 M RU for reference data and 10.36 M RU for variant data.
-Run times were ~32 minutes and ~37 for a total of ~69 minutes.
+Run times were ~32 minutes and ~37 minutes, respectively, for a total of ~69 minutes.
 RU consumption cost was
 ```
 (6.65 + 10.36 =~ 17M RU * $0.25 / RU) = $4.25
 ```